 www.example.comas shown in the sequence diagram above.

-- From the Dynatrace menu, go to Settings > Web and mobile monitoring > Host name determination.
+- In Dynatrace, go to Settings > Web and mobile monitoring > Host name determination.

 - If the header added by your component is missing in the list, select Add HTTP header.